 It’s important to note that most flood insurance policies don’t automatically provide contents coverage.
 If coverage for personal property is desired, it must be purchased in addition to building coverage.
 And while homeowners in high-risk flood zones are required to have building coverage, whether or not they insure their personal property is entirely up to them.
 According to FEMA, only one in four homeowners with a standard flood insurance policy is covered for damage to their contents.
 That’s a sizeable gamble when you consider the out of pocket expenses that could be needed to replace damaged personal property.

 If you have a finished basement, or an unfinished one that houses personal property, you should consider what coverage is available for these items when shopping for a flood policy.
-While basement flooding caused by water seepage through a cracked foundation or back up from a plumbing system aren’t typically covered by flood insurance policies, there are policies available through the private market that cover repair costs for finished walls, flooring, cabinetry, and more, if the damage is caused by a covered flooding event.
+There are policies available through the private market that can cover repair costs for finished walls, flooring, cabinetry, and more, if the damage is caused by a flooding event.
+Please be aware that water seepage through a crack in the foundation, or a back up from a plumbing system, aren't typically covered by flood insurance policies.

-In addition to basement coverage, FloodPrice.com offers increased policy limits with building coverage up to $5 million and contents coverage up to $200,000.
+In addition to basement coverage, private insurers accessed through FloodPrice.com, offer increased policy limits with building coverage up to $4 million and contents coverage up to $500,000.
 The NFIP’s building coverage maxes out at $250,000 and contents its coverage is capped at $100,000.